War Diaries, 1939–1945: Reception

-According to Stefanie Panzenböck from Falter Lindgren created a valuable piece of contemporary history that shows a perspective of the Second World War that is unusual for Central Europe.
+According to Stefanie Panzenböck from Falter, Lindgren created a valuable piece of contemporary history that shows a perspective of the Second World War that is unusual for Central Europe.

-Lothar Schröder from Rheinische Post believes that diaries are rarely as poignant as this one - with all of the writer's initial ingenuity and her growing desire to understand a little more of this disrupted world.
+Lothar Schröder from Rheinische Post wrote that diaries are rarely as poignant as this one, with all of the writer's initial ingenuity and her growing desire to understand a little more of this disrupted world.

-Kurt Tutschek from Piqd states that Astrid Lindgren records everyday things and describes a Swedish family in times of war.
+Kurt Tutschek from Piqd stated that Astrid Lindgren records everyday things and describes a Swedish family in times of war.
 The entries that depict the horrors of the war always include hopeful, happy moments, like when she wrote about Pippi Longstocking.